 13) Are students enrolled through Tseng College eligible for the Grant?

 Matriculated students in programs that are approved for federal financial aid are eligible for the Grant, regardless of whether they are receiving financial aid.
-Students newly matriculated for Fall 2022 and those students enrolled in Open University and some certificate programs are not eligible.
 If you have a question regarding eligibility you can contact the Financial Aid office in Tseng College at (818) 677-7523.

 14) Can I receive the grant if I am an International student?

 Yes, International students are eligible to apply for the MataCare Emergency Grant.